 - How heavily and for how long will I rely on financing to capitalize my operations and grow the company?

 Business financing should be evaluated on whether, if, and how much it allows the company to grow and the OVERALL effect on profit margins.

 He expressed to me that he couldn’t take out a line of credit for his short-term needs that cost more than 10% because it would eat away all the profits.
-After some further questions, I learned he sells his inventory in less than 2 weeks after purchasing it from the dealer.
+After some further questions, I learned he sells his inventory in less than two weeks after purchasing it from the dealer.
 In a typical transaction, he would pay his dealer $40,000 cash and sell it to his customers with a 20% markup.
 After factoring in operational costs, he books a 10% profit, or $4,000, on the deal.

 But what if he obtained a line of credit to finance the scrap metal purchases and paid down the line as soon as the inventory was sold—in this case, two weeks?
-In two weeks time, at a rate of 10% APR, the financing cost for a line of credit would only be $160, leaving more than $3,800 of profit in each transaction.
+In two weeks, at a rate of 10% APR, the financing cost for a line of credit would only be $160, leaving more than $3,800 of profit in each transaction.
 In fact, the APR would have to be closer to 261% to generate $4,000 worth of interest charges in only two weeks.

-In this particular borrower’s case, the line of credit will enable him to purchase more inventory at a better unit-price, recouping some of the lost margin or even growing margin altogether, generating higher overall revenues and profits.
+In this particular borrower’s case, the line of credit will enable him to purchase more inventory at a better unit-price, recouping some of the lost margins or even growing margin altogether, generating higher overall revenues and profits.

 Understanding how your profit margins are affected by the “sticker” price of a loan, as well as how that price translates into overall financing costs for your company is critical when considering your financing options.
 Let us know if we can help walk you through your options.

 In this post, I described the relationship between loan pricing and a short-term operational need like inventory.
-In my next post I will describe the effect of loan pricing on financing a long-term asset and overall profitability.
+In my next post, I will describe the effect of loan pricing on financing a long-term asset and overall profitability.